ACCESS-NRI/access-experiment-runner/README.md

 repository_directory: 1deg_jra55_ryf
 running_branches: [ctrl, perturb_1, perturb_2]
 keep_uuid: True
-nruns: [1,1,1]
+running_branches: # List of experiment branches to run.
+  - ctrl
+  - perturb_1
+  - perturb_2

+nruns: # Number of runs for each branch; must match the order of running_branches.
+  - 2
+  - 0
+  - 0

+# Starting point for each branch.
+Options include:
+#   cold: start from scratch (cold start).
+#   control/restartXXX: start from a specific control run restart index.
+#   perturb/restartXXX: start from a specific perturbation run restart index.
+startfrom_restart:
+  - cold
+  - cold
+  - cold
 ```
 where,

-`test_path`: The base path to the experiment repository on the filesystem.
-In this case, it points to a prototype experiment runner checkout.

-`repository_directory`: The specific experiment configuration directory inside test_path.
-Here it is the `1deg_jra55_ryf` setup.
+`test_path`: All control and perturbation experiment repositories.

+`repository_directory`: Local directory name for the central repository, where the `running_branches` are forked from.

 `running_branches`: A list of git branches representing experiments to run.

 `keep_uuid`: Preserve unique identifiers (UUIDs) across runs.

-`nruns`: A list indicating how many runs to perform for each branch listed in running_branches.
+`nruns`: A list indicating how many runs to perform for each branch listed in `running_branches`.

+`startfrom_restart`: Starting point for each branch.

 ## Workflow example
 1. Trigger the experiment